meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-project.md

 ![Select meshProject in meshWorkspace overview](./assets/project/project-in-overview.png "Access Control - Access Requests")

-- Go to the access control panel by clicking on the `Access Control` tab
+- Go to the access control panel by clicking on the `Project Access` tab
 - At the end of the `Current Access` list will be an input field.
 Type in the first-, last-name or email address to find and select the user you want to add.
 Choose a Project Role and press the `+` button.

 ![Add a user to the workspace](./assets/project/project-access-control.png "add a user")